amzn/smoke-aws/docs/Smoke_Roadmap_2021_22.md

 The [SmokeFrameworkApplicationGenerate](https://github.com/amzn/smoke-framework-application-generate) and its dependencies provide a code generator for SmokeFramework-based applications.

 Version 3 of this code generator has been in development for some time and will shift to generating APIs that return EventLoopFutures and async functions (accessible when compiling under Swift 5.5 or greater).
-Our plan is to also make `SmokeFrameworkApplicationGenerate` and potentially `APIGatewayClientGenerate` available as SwiftPM plugins to avoid having to check in the generated code.
+Our plan is also to make `SmokeFrameworkApplicationGenerate` and potentially `APIGatewayClientGenerate` available as SwiftPM plugins to avoid having to check in the generated code.

 Beyond Version 3 of the generator, we plan to move the generated clients to the same AWSClientRuntime used by the new SDK.
-Other than changes in set up to accommodate the shift in underlying client, it is not expected there will be breaking changes the package's APIs.
+Other than changes in set up to accommodate the shift in the underlying client, it is not expected there will be breaking changes the package's APIs.
 This change will allow the same credentials to be used access AWS service and APIGateway clients.

 # SmokeHTTP